-- A. Active Gaming: Mode in which the Games Console is actively performing its primary function of game playing. - B. Media Playback: Mode in which there is decoding and playing of video files and codecs up to UHD content, on the Games Console's own optical discs, and streaming media players. - C. Navigation: Mode in which no other mode is engaged and the Games Console is displaying a menu of functions (the "Home Menu") from which the user may select. - D. Standby: As defined in EU Regulation (EU) No 1275/2008 (Annex II), a mode in which the Games Console is connected to the mains power source, depends on energy input from the mains power source to work as intended and provides only reactivation function, or reactivation function and only an indication of enabled reactivation function, and/or information or status displays.
-These functions may persist for an indefinite time.
+- A. Active Gaming: Mode in which the Games Console is actively performing its primary function of game playing. - B. Media Playback: Mode in which there is decoding and playing of video files and codecs up to UHD content, on the Games Console's own optical discs, and streaming media players. - C. Navigation: Mode in which no other mode is engaged and the Games Console is displaying a menu of functions (the "Home Menu"), - D. Standby: As defined in EU Regulation (EU) No 1275/2008 (Annex II), a mode in which the Games Console is connected to the mains power source, depends on energy input from the mains power source to work as intended and provides only reactivation function, or reactivation function and only an indication of enabled reactivation function, and/or information or status displays.
+These functions may persist for an